-Since its inception, the system has experienced tremendous growth.
+Since its inception, the CFS has experienced tremendous growth.
 LEAD and the contributing agencies have made concerted efforts to incorporate information regarding additional programs and the individuals they serve, as well as to solicit the participation of other divisions or agencies.
-The analyses that are included in the following sections reflect data supplied by the contributing entities for services that were provided through June 2019.
+The analyses that are included in the following sections reflect data supplied by the contributing entities for services that were provided through June 2020.

-CFS has expanded dramatically since its inception in the early 1990's.
-Figure 1 shows the total number of unique individuals included in the system between the 1994-1995 and 2018-2019 CFS program years1, as well as the number of individuals served each year by publicly funded education and workforce training programs contained in CFS.
-The system currently includes information on over 9.7 million unique individuals.
+CFS has expanded dramatically since it started in the early 1990's.
+Figure 1 shows the total number of unique individuals included in the system between the 1994-1995 and 2019-2020 program years9, as well as the number of individuals served each year by publicly funded education and workforce training programs contained in CFS.
+The system currently includes information on nearly 10 million unique individuals.

 Figure 1.
-Growth and Scope of the Common Follow-up System Since Inception, 1995 to 2019 one or more of the contributing entities ranged from the high of 2.3 million in CFS program year 2010-2011 to 1.5 million in the most recent 2018-2019 CFS program year.
+Growth and Scope of the Common Follow-up System Since Inception, 1995 to 2020 or more of the contributing entities ranged from the high of 2.3 million in program year 2010-2011 to 1.6 million in the most recent 2019-2020 program year.

-The total number of unique individuals within the CFS was obtained by performing a total unique count of all validated Social Security Numbers (SSNs) contained in the system across all contributing agencies by CFS program year.
-Analyses of data indicate that the number of individuals who received services through
+The total number of unique individuals within the CFS was obtained by performing a total unique count of all validated Social Security Numbers (SSNs) contained in the system across all contributing agencies by program year.
+Analyses of data indicate that the number of individuals who received services through one

-1 Program year runs from July 1 through June 30.
+9 Program year runs from July 1 through June 30.

-The following entities provided information on individuals enrolled in education and training programs during the 2018-2019 program year.
+The following entities provided information on individuals enrolled in education and training programs during the 2019-2020 program year.